-Of all the places I outline in my Madrid travel guide, the Royal Palace is probably my favorite.
-Although Alfonso XIII was the last King to live in the Royal Palace of Madrid, this beautiful palace (and it’s original) have been attracting visitors to Spain for over a Millennium.
+Of all the places I outline in my Madrid Spain Travel Guide, the Royal Palace is probably my favorite.
+Although Alfonso XIII was the last King to live in the Royal Palace of Madrid, this beautiful palace (and its original) has been attracting visitors to Spain for over a Millennium.
 The palace was originally built by Muhammad I between 860 and 880 when the Moors controlled Spain.
-When Henry III of Castile took control, he added several towers to the palace and it has been slowly refined ever since.
+When Henry III of Castile took control, he added several towers to the palace, and it has been slowly refined ever since.

 While King Felipe VI and the royal family do not reside in the palace today, the palace is still one of the largest royal palaces in the world and one of Madrid’s most popular tourist attractions.
 Believe me, with its 870 windows, 240 balconies, and 3,418 rooms that take up roughly 1,450,000 sq. ft. of floor space, the palace is really hard to miss.
 If you have the time, I would definitely recommend taking a tour of the palace.
 There are exquisitely decorated rooms that will blow your mind, with some looking exactly like they did hundreds of years ago.